GushALKDev/solana_pulsar_dao/README.md

 - **Custom Duration:** Proposal creators define the voting window (e.g., 24 hours, 7 days).
 - **Automatic Expiry:** Smart contracts rigidly enforce the deadline using the on-chain `Clock`.
 Once time is up, no new votes or withdrawals are accepted.

+### 🔔 Smart Notifications
+- **Real-Time Updates:** A bell icon alerts users to new proposals instantly.
+- **Smart Tracking:** The system remembers which proposals a user has seen, showing a "New" indicator only for relevant items.
+- **Auto-Read:** Viewing a proposal or clicking the notification automatically marks it as read.

 ### ⚡ Advanced Vote Management
 - **Switch Vote:** specific support allows users to change their opinion (e.g., YES → NO) dynamically while the proposal is active.
 - **Withdraw Vote:** Users can retract their vote entirely to reclaim their governance weight or correct mistakes.